 |Lernziel||1.
 Students have experienced and know how to take the first steps towards co-creating a venture and potentially company|

-2. Students reflect deeply on sustainability issues (with a focus on climate change & biodiversity) and can formulate a problem statement
+2. Students reflect deeply on sustainability issues (with a focus on climate change & energy) and can formulate a problem statement

 3. Students believe in their ability to bring change to the world with their own ideas

 4. Students are able to apply entrepreneurial practices such as the lean startup approach

 5. Students have built a first network and know how to proceed and who to approach in case they would like to take their ventures further.

 |Inhalt||This course is aimed at people with a keen interest to address sustainability issues (with a focus on climate change and renewable energy), with a curious mindset, and potentially first entrepreneurial ideas!|

 The seminar consists of a mix of lectures, workshops, individual working sessions, teamwork, and student presentations/pitches.
 This class will be co-taught by an academic expert (studying innovation, entrepreneurship, and sustainability) and an entrepreneurship and sustainability “practitioner”.
 Real-world climate entrepreneurs and experts from the Swiss start-up and sustainability community will be invited to support individual sessions.

 All course content is based on latest international entrepreneurship practices.

 The seminar starts with an introduction to sustainability (with a special focus on climate change & energy) and entrepreneurship.
 Students are asked to self-select into an area of their interest in which they will develop entrepreneurial ideas throughout the course.

 The first part of the course then focuses on deeply understanding sustainability problems within the area of interest.
 Through workshops and self-study, students will identify key design challenges, generate ideas, as well as provide systematic and constructive feedback to their peers.